About Us > Resources

 My fence is going around my pool.
 Are there any special requirements?

 Yes, absolutely.
 Every town has its own set of pool fence requirements, and each year a handful of towns change/update their requirements.
 It’s essential that your town’s Building Inspector give you the ok on your pool fence proposal.
 Meeting the Inspector with a detailed proposal in-hand from a reputable company like Reliable will aid in a smooth approval – most town officials are aware that Reliable is the industry leader and thus are accustomed to working with and approving our projects.
-Also, note that it’s extremely important that the homeowner mark any buried pool lines so that they are not hit while digging for the fence posts — Reliable is specifically not responsible for damage to any unmarked pool lines.

 Is it the homeowner’s responsibility to ensure the fence is installed within the property boundaries?